sukrut-shishupal/sukrut.shishupal.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "BMI 6016: Biomedical Data Wrangling"
 collection: teaching
-type: "Undergraduate course"
+type: "Graduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/BMI:6016
-venue: "University 1, Department"
+venue: "University OF Utah, Biomedical Informatics"
-date: 2014-01-01
+date: 2024-01-01 to 2024-05-05
-location: "City, Country"
+location: "Salt Lake City, USA"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.